 They were my saviour throughout.
 In the beginning, the nipples naturally do become cracked and sore, once I used these in between feeds for 24hours it had healed the skin.

 You can discreetly wear them inside your bra in between feeds.
 They are deer however, at around 50euro but they are miracle workers and worth their weight in gold.
 I got mine from Earthmother.ie here but also available from Amazon worldwide here.

 –Reusable Breast Pads

 Great for keeping the breastfeeding bras bacteria free and they keep the breast nice and comfy in any bra.
 They also give you peace of mind that no leakage will occur.
 I found Boots own brand very reasonable on the pocket and easy to wash.

 To Encourage Milk Flow

-A good range of these on the market, so lots of choice out there to suit your budget.
-I found this brand great when I had hyperemesis during both pregnancies, so I knew their supplements were superb.
-The main herb in this supplement was fennel, great for milk flow, a great option for those who can’t stomach fennel tea.
+There is a good range of these type of supplements on the market, so lots of choice out there to suit your budget.
+I found Pink Stork great when I had hyperemesis during both pregnancies, so I knew their supplements were superb.
+The main herb in this supplement “True Milk”was fennel, great for milk flow, a great option for those who can’t stomach fennel tea.